AlexadeZ17/AlexadeZ17/README.md

 ## Self learning notes

 As a curious person I'm always learning new things.
 On this section of my github you will find the notes I take on every thing I study on my own such as prepparation for certifications, experience-based learning or online courses I take just for fun.
-Each note section is a github :octocat repository with all relevant information and the actual notes.
+Each note section is a github :octocat: repository with all relevant information and the actual notes.
 Here you will find just an index of them and the links to those repos.

 <details>
   <summary>